-24. ADC - 12-bit Analog to Digital Converter
+25. ADC - 12-bit Analog to Digital Converter

 - Two ADCs with 12-bit resolution

 - 2 Msps sample rate for each ADC

 - Signed and Unsigned conversions

 - 4 result registers with individual input channel control for each ADC

 - 8 single ended inputs for each ADC

 - 8x4 differential inputs for each ADC

+- 4 internal inputs:

+- Integrated Temperature Sensor

+- DAC Output

+- VCC voltage divided by 10

+- Bandgap voltage

 - Software selectable gain of 2, 4, 8, 16, 32 or 64

 - Software selectable resolution of 8- or 12-bit.

 - Internal or External Reference selection

 - Event triggered conversion for accurate timing

 - DMA transfer of conversion results

 - Interrupt/Event on compare result

-XMEGA A3 devices have two Analog to Digital Converters (ADC), see Figure 24-1 on page 41.
+XMEGA A3B devices have two Analog to Digital Converters (ADC), see Figure 25-1 on page 43.
 The two ADC modules can be operated simultaneously, individually or synchronized.

 The ADC converts analog voltages to digital values.
 The ADC has 12-bit resolution and is capable of converting up to 2 million samples per second.
-The input selection is flexible, and both single-ended and differential measurements can be performed.
-The ADC can provide both signed and unsigned results, and an optional gain stage is available to increase the dynamic range of the ADC.
+The input selection is flexible, and both single-ended and differential measurements can be done.
+For differential measurements an optional gain stage is available to increase the dynamic range.
+In addition several internal signal inputs are available.
+The ADC can provide both signed and unsigned results.